Daytrip Diving Report in Thailand

 Similans with a Difference

-Diving is an important activity in Khao Lak and life seems to revolve around the dive day trips.
-Personally I still prefer a liveaboard Similan liveaboard holiday where I can scuba dive more often, the marine park fees don't constitute such a large proportion of the cost, and where I can also dive Koh Tachai and Richelieu Rock.
+Diving is an important activity in Khao Lak and life seems to revolve around these day trips.
+Personally I still prefer a Similan liveaboard safari where I can scuba dive more often, the marine park fees don't constitute such a large proportion of the cost, and where I can also dive Koh Tachai and Richelieu Rock.

 A resort stay in Khao Lak is wonderfully suited to combining diving and snorkeling and is good for the less-experienced and family groups.
 In this way everyone has a terrific holiday and discovers the stunning scenery in the Similans together.